s0md3v/nano/README.md

 # nano
 nano is a PHP webshell which is code golfed to be extremely stealthy.\
-Put it on watch maybe, I am planning to upload some variantions of it in near future.
+Put it on watch maybe, I am planning to upload some variantions of it really soon.

 ### Usage
 `http://example.com/nano.php?f=function&c=command&p=password`